Learn More and ApplyRefugee and Forced Migration Studies (MS)

 CLASS 2024 Refugee and Forced Migration

 The MS in Refugee and Forced Migration Studies aims to train committed individuals in academic and practical skills relevant to a career related to refugees and forced migration.
-The degree will enable students to work with on-site refugee organizations, government and non-government institutions, pursue further research in this field and/or engage in community development, public health, and social justice issues.
+The degree will enable students to work with refugee and migrant organizations, government and non-government institutions, pursue further research in this field and/or engage in community development, public health, and social justice issues.

 We aim to help students:

-• Develop a rigorous understanding of the causes and consequences aspects of refugees and forced migration;
+• Develop a rigorous understanding of the causes and consequences aspects of refugees and forced migration; this rigor is expected by international NGOs, IGOs, and US federal positions

-• Apply conceptual methodologies and legal frameworks for analyses and application of refugee protection regimes and human rights law;
+• Apply conceptual methodologies and legal frameworks for analyses and application of refugee protection regimes and human rights law; critically understanding that the majority of all displaced peoples are not recognized as refugees

 • Acquire skills to work for and manage non-governmental agencies;